 Intercom is a user intelligence and behavioural targeting platform.
 The app shows you who is using your product and offers tools to communicate with these users, such as targeted, in-app messages and behaviour-driven emails.
 You can also manage all support requests fro all channels in your team inbox using this online feedback tool.
 For the full package including all tools, users will pay $155/month, however packages can be purchased separately.

-Receptive helps users make product decisions and prioritise features by collecting feedback on feature demands of customers or only gathering demand through your customer-facing teams.
+Pendo helps users make product decisions and prioritise features by collecting feedback on feature demands of customers or only gathering demand through your customer-facing teams.
 Customers can browse feature ideas, vote and add their own ideas in a feedback form.
-Users can also analyse results in Receptive dashboard, with differentiation between popular and valuable features, high value and low value customers, etc. Pricing for a Starter package is $199/month and goes all the way up to enterprise level (call for quote).
+Users can also analyse results in a dashboard, with differentiation between popular and valuable features, high value and low value customers, etc. Pricing for a Starter package is $199/month and goes all the way up to enterprise level (call for quote).

 Traditional surveys are an alternative way of collecting feedback on your website or mobile app.
 These online feedback tools normally appear in either as a feedback button or as an emailed invitation.
 Surveys are well-known for their tendency to come in the form of long lists of questions, which isn’t always something visitors want to participate in while placing an order online.
 Fortunately, nowadays marketers who create these types of surveys are increasingly limiting the number of questions in a survey.